SAICHARANKARANGULA/backend-code-challenge/README.md

 **Question 5:** Explain your testing strategy and the tools you chose.

+**Ans:**

+We focused tests on the business logic layer (MessageLogic) to keep them fast, deterministic, and easy to reason about.
+Each unit test isolates MessageLogic by mocking IMessageRepository (using Moq) so we only verify domain rules and repository interactions — no real database or HTTP stack is used.
+Tests are written with xUnit for structure and FluentAssertions for clear, expressive assertions; this combination makes failures easy to read and helps keep tests maintainable.
+Overall the goal was to cover happy paths and important edge cases (validation, conflicts, not-found) while keeping the test suite quick to run.

 **Question 6:** What other scenarios would you test in a real-world application?

+**Ans:**
+Beyond the unit tests, I’d add integration tests that run the full stack (API → logic → real database) to validate DB constraints and transaction behavior (e.g., unique index enforcement and concurrency).
+I’d also add tests for auth/authorization (ensure org-level access is enforced), boundary tests for exact length limits, and concurrency/resilience tests that simulate parallel creates to surface race conditions.
+Finally, add higher-level end-to-end and load tests (with seeded data) to verify real-world behavior under stress and to ensure observability/logging/metrics are emitted correctly.

 commit the code as task-3